akostrik/stage_telegram_python/README.md

 ```
 ## User interface (vue.js)
 After having installed and configured all noted above, go to http://localhost:5173/ et enjoy the service

+## The limits of the application
+- MongoDB free size is limited to ...
+Mg
+- OpenQI reauires payment

+## The tests of other

 ## PS
 For technilcal details of server1 and server2, see README files in the corresponding folders.